The classification of 2-reflective modular forms: Jacobi forms of lattice index

+the vector spaces of weakly holomorphic, weak, holomorphic Jacobi forms of weight $k$ and index $L$. \end{definition}

-Remark that the Jacobi forms for the lattice $A_1$ are actually the classical Jacobi forms due to Eichler-Zagier \cite{EZ85}.
+Remark that the Jacobi forms for the lattice $A_1$ are actually the classical Jacobi forms due to Eichler and Zagier \cite{EZ85}.
 In the literature, Jacobi forms of weight $k$ and index $L(t)$ are also called Jacobi forms of weight $k$ and index $t$ for the lattice $L$, where $t$ is a positive integer.

 The Fourier coefficient $f(n,\ell)$ depends only on the number $2n-(\ell,\ell)$ and the class of $\ell$ modulo $L$.
 Besides, $f(n,\ell)=(-1)^kf(n,-\ell)$.
 If $\varphi$ is a weak Jacobi form, then its Fourier coefficients satisfy